charlenebatiste/BookHub/README.md

 ## FUTURE CONSIDERATIONS

-1. Add models so users can add 'mustRead' books to their Bookshelf
+1. Add 'mustRead' model and routing so users can add books they want to read to their Bookshelf
 2. Create bookclubs that users can join to have live chats and private posts.